 Will you make the data available through a public or curated archive?
 Are you obligated to do so by a sponsor/grant agreement?

-The data will be deleted entirely from the OneDrive folder after 1 year.
+After the interviews, the audio from the interviews will be stored in the Virginia Tech secured OneDrive folder for at least a year with all personal identifiers removed.
+The data will be deleted entirely from the OneDrive folder after 5 years.

 Provisions to Protect the Privacy Interests of Participants